HMS Spey (P234): Construction

 On 6 November 2013 it was announced that the Royal Navy had signed an Agreement in Principle to build three new offshore patrol vessels, based on the River-class design, at a fixed price of £348 million including spares and support.
-In August 2014, BAE Systems signed the contract to build the ships on the Clyde in Scotland.
+In August 2014, BAE Systems signed the contract to build the ships on the Clyde.
 The Ministry of Defence stated that the Batch 2 ships are capable of being used for constabulary duties such as "counter-terrorism, counter-piracy and anti-smuggling operations".
 According to BAE Systems, the vessels are designed to deploy globally, conducting anti-piracy, counter-terrorism and anti-smuggling tasks currently conducted by frigates and destroyers.
 A £287m order, for two further ships, Tamar and Spey, and support for all five Batch 2 ships, was announced on 8 December 2016.

 Batch 2 ships such as Spey include some 29 modifications and enhancements over the Amazonas-class corvette built by BAE Systems for the Brazilian Navy.
 Tamar and Spey have further modifications such as carbon dioxide reducing catalytic converters.

 Spey was formally named on 3 October 2019.
-She began contractor sea trials in September 2020, and after they were completed, left the Clyde on 28 October for the delivery voyage to Portsmouth.
+In September 2020, Spey began the contractor sea trials, and after they were completed, left the Clyde on 28 October for the delivery voyage to Portsmouth.